Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 Dear neighbors,

-Happy New Year, Happy Black History Month, Lunar New Year, and Happy Valentine’s Day!
+Happy New Year, happy Black History Month, happy Lunar New Year, and happy Valentine’s!

-As we embark on Black History Month, it’s imperative to honor the enduring legacies of the remarkable Black leaders who fought tirelessly for freedom and equality for all, recognizing that their contributions extend far beyond the pages of history books.
+As we embark on Black History Month, it is imperative to honor the enduring legacies of the remarkable Black leaders who fought tirelessly for freedom and equality for all, recognizing that their contributions extend far beyond the pages of history books.
 Let’s seize this moment to delve deeper into Black history and reaffirm our commitment to building a more just and equitable society.
-In celebration of Black History Month, the Santa Ana Public Library will be screening the movie “Harriet.”
+In celebration of Black History Month, the Santa Ana Public Library will be screening the movie “Harriet” on February 27 at 6 p.m.

 Furthermore, I’m delighted to welcome the Lunar New Year, Year of the Dragon.
 The year of the Dragon is anticipated to bring auspicious opportunities and exciting advancements.
 The dragon’s energy and the grounding influence of the wood element inspire imagination, leadership, and new ideas.
 I wish our vibrant community a joyous Lunar New Year as we embrace the opportunities and advancements the Year of the Dragon is anticipated to bring. 🐉 Chúc mừng Năm Mới!

-As we celebrate Valentine’s Day in February, it’s a time to reflect on love in its various forms.
-In that spirit, I want to share the things I love about my City:
+As we celebrated Valentine’s Day, it was an opportunity to reflect on love in its various forms.
+In that spirit, I want to share the things I love about my city:

 • Our rich and diverse culture